florian-kalisch/business-model-analysis/README.md

 **Notes:**
 In the file *schema.json* you will find the JSON-Schema in which the JSON data should be in.
 You can validate you input by using this [Link](https://www.npoint.io/docs/fc2d4ea410827c9f9f59).
+Feel free to suggest some changes.

 **One imaginary example:**
 ```json